codalab/codalab-worksheets/README.md

     cl info -v ^

-To rerun the last bundle:
+To rerun the last bundle (`-f args` prints out the command that was used to generate the bundle):

     cl info -f args ^ | xargs cl

+To put the command of a bundle back on the command-line for editing, create this handy alias in bash:

+    clhist() {
+      history -s cl $(cl info -f args $1)
+    }

 Dependent bundles are read-only during a run, so to change files or add to a dependent directory, everything must first be copied.
 Example